-- 1) Mortgages payable do not include our 30% share (\$17.1 million) of the \$56.9 million debt of the partnership with a discretionary fund created and advised by ING Clarion Partners. - 2) We acquired control of Melville Mall through a 20-year master lease and secondary financing.
-Because we control the activities that most significantly impact this property and retain substantially all of the economic benefit and risk associated with it, this property is consolidated and the mortgage loan is reflected on the balance sheet, though it is not our legal obligation. - 3) We entered into two interest rate swap agreements that fix the LIBOR portion of the interest rate on the term loan at 1.72%.
-The spread on the term loan was reduced from 145 basis points to 130 basis points based on our credit rating at May 1, 2013 resulting in a fixed rate of 3.02%. - 4) The interest rate of 5.73% represents the weighted average interest rate for twelve unsecured fixed rate notes payable.
-These notes mature between November 15, 2014 and October 31, 2028. - 5) The bonds require monthly interest only payments through maturity.
+- 1) Mortgages payable do not include our 30% share (\$10.3 million) of the \$34.4 million debt of the partnership with a discretionary fund created and advised by ING Clarion Partners. - 2) We entered into two interest rate swap agreements that fix the LIBOR portion of the interest rate on the term loan at 1.72%.
+The spread on the term loan was reduced from 130 basis points to 90 basis points on August 28, 2014 resulting in a fixed rate of 2.62%. - 3) The bonds require monthly interest only payments through maturity.
 The bonds bear interest at a variable rate determined weekly, which would enable the bonds to be remarketed at 100% of their principal amount.
-The Escondido Promenade property is not encumbered by a lien. - 6) The maximum amount drawn under our revolving credit facility during 2013 was \$76.0 million and the weighted average effective interest rate on borrowings under our revolving credit facility, before amortization of debt fees, was 1.27%.
+The Escondido Promenade property is not encumbered by a lien. - 4) The maximum amount drawn under our revolving credit facility during 2014 was \$79.5 million and the weighted average effective interest rate on borrowings under our revolving credit facility, before amortization of debt fees, was 1.07%.

 Our revolving credit facility, term loan and other debt agreements include financial and other covenants that may limit our operating activities in the future.
-As of December 31, 2013, we were in compliance with all of the financial and other covenants.
+As of December 31, 2014, we were in compliance with all of the financial and other covenants.
 If we were to breach any of our debt covenants and did not cure the breach within an applicable cure period, our lenders could require us to repay the debt immediately and, if the debt is secured, could immediately begin proceedings to take possession of the property securing the loan.
 Many of our debt arrangements, including our public notes, term loan and our revolving credit facility, are cross-defaulted, which means that the lenders under those debt arrangements can put us in default and require immediate repayment of their debt if we breach and fail to cure a default under certain of our other debt obligations.
 As a result, any default under our debt covenants could have an adverse effect on our financial condition, our results of operations, our ability to meet our obligations and the market value of our shares.
 Our organizational documents do not limit the level or amount of debt that we may incur.

-The following is a summary of our scheduled principal repayments as of December 31, 2013:
+The following is a summary of our scheduled principal repayments as of December 31, 2014: